TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 ## Version 2026.7.20.613 (20 July, 2026)
 * Updated TSV import for editable rule tables: imported changes are now applied only after Save.
 * Improved TSV import validation and reliability.
+* Added tooltip descriptions for all columns in the Risk Profile Rules table to improve usability and clarify rule settings.

 ## Version 2026.7.10.325 (10 July, 2026)
 * Fixed commission calculation for closing and reducing trades.
 Commission is now charged on every fill, ensuring correct account balances and margin validation.